cea-hpc/fastiron/profiling/SequentialAnalysis/FastironBehavior.md

 ![scaling_sync](figures/FI_64/scaling_sync.png)

-The value for 70,000 particles seems to be incorrect, a similar divergence can be observed on the `PopulationControl` diagram.
-This is probably a normal fluctuation and can be ignored.
+The value for 30,000 and 40,000 particles seems to be incorrect.
+This is probably a fluke and can be ignored.

 At first, the sync phase seems to be independent from the target number of particles as it stays constant.
 However, if we look at the script used to collect the data, we can see that no file